 - By using ACH (Automated Clearing House) this automatically takes your rental payment directly from your bank and deposits it into the PMI Mile High's bank, saving you time.
-A processing fee will apply. - Credit cards Additional processing fees may apply. - Debit cards Additional processing fees may apply. - Certified funds Cashier's Check
+A processing fee will apply. - Certified funds Cashier's Check or Money Orders - Check